What is World Merit?

 What should I do if I need a Visa?

-We offer great Visa support in the form of letters, bank statements and our super handy checklist.
+We offer great Visa support in the form of letters and our super handy checklist.
 Note: This is only available after a deposit is made to secure your spot as a delegate.